COVID-19 Vaccine Frequently Asked Questions

 - Are some COVID-19 vaccines better than others?

 All FDA-authorized COVID-19 vaccines will be safe and offer a significant level of immunity to people who receive them, so the best COVID-19 vaccine to receive is the one available to you.

 - Are walk-in appointments available?

-Most OhioHealth COVID-19 vaccine clinics are providing walk-in vaccinations during designated hours.
-Walk-ins are not available at OhioHealth hospitals, emergency departments, most physician offices or urgent care locations.
+Many OhioHealth COVID-19 vaccine clinics are providing walk-in vaccinations and boosters during designated hours.
+Walk-ins are not available at OhioHealth hospitals, emergency departments or urgent care locations.

 - Will there be a cost for the vaccine?

-The COVID-19 vaccine will be provided at no cost to you.
+The COVID-19 vaccines and boosters will be provided at no cost to you.
 You may be asked for your insurance card as part of your vaccination process.
-This is becuause OhioHealth bills insurance providers for the cost of administering the vaccine, but these costs are not passed on to you.
+This is because OhioHealth bills insurance providers for the cost of administering the vaccine, but these costs are not passed on to you.
 We will not bill you for any balance, deductible, copay or coinsurance.
-Call the OhioHealth Price Line with questions at (614) 566.8707 or (toll free) (844) 393.1035.
+Call the OhioHealth Price Line with questions at (614) 566-8707 or (toll free) (844) 393-1035.

 If you do not have health insurance, or do not have your insurance card, you will not be turned away, and you will not be charged for the vaccine.
 OhioHealth will submit for reimbursement from the government through the CARES Act for uninsured individuals.